 Together with Keren Gefen, Nishmat trains and certifies a cadre of the most experienced and scholarly Yoatzot Halacha as Fertility Counselors.
 They provide a religiously expert supportive female address to help couples navigate the challenging process of fertility treatment.

-Nishmat publishes Sefer Nishmat HaBayit, a volume of responsa on the topics of pregnancy, birth and family planning.
-Written by members of the Women’s Halachic Research Institute, edited by Rabbi Yehuda and Rabbanit Chana Henkin, and sponsored in memory of Marcos Katz, the book gives voice to the experience and scholarship of Yoatzot Halacha.
+Nishmat publishes Nishmat HaBayit, a volume of responsa on the topics of pregnancy, birth and family planning.
+Written by the Yoatzot Halacha of Nishmat’s Halachic Research Institute, edited by Rabbi Yehuda and Rabbanit Chana Henkin, and sponsored in memory of Marcos Katz, the book gives voice to the experience and scholarship of Yoatzot Halacha.

 Nishmat’s Miriam Glaubach Center partners with the Orthodox Union’s Jewish Learning Initiative on Campus to offer an online kallah teacher training program.
 Yoetzet Halacha Shoshana Samuels leads the 16-part webinar series for 15 OU-JLIC educators.